Lex-Col/Volition-Protocol/README.md

-# THE VOLITION COALITION (TVC) v0.1 (REVISED): README
+# THE VOLITION COALITION (TVC) v0.1
+### Multi-Agent Context-Sharded Consensus (MACSC) Framework

-**ARCHITECT:** Alexander Colclough
+**Architect:** Alexander Colclough (@Lex-Col)
-**STATUS:** PROPRIETARY ALPHA | IMMUTABLE BASELINE **DATE:** April 8, 2026 (Revised)
+**Status:** PROPRIETARY ALPHA | PRODUCTION BASELINE
+**Classification:** STRICTLY CONFIDENTIAL / PROPRIETARY

 ---

-## 1. THE VISION: ELITE IDEATION, DEMOCRATIZED
+## 1. MISSION ABSTRACT
-The Volition Coalition (TVC) is a high-entropy, adversarial think tank designed to run entirely on a mobile terminal.
-It transforms a single device into a boardroom of elite strategic minds, leveraging systemic friction to audit, harden, and verify any project logic.
-TVC is built for the solo operator who demands world-class strategic output without the corporate overhead.
+The Volition Coalition (TVC) is an elite strategic ideation and logic-hardening framework designed for high-entropy environments.
+By utilizing a Multi-Agent Context-Sharded Consensus (MACSC) architecture, TVC facilitates adversarial peer review and systemic friction to verify complex project logic.
+It is engineered for the solo operator who requires the strategic depth of a world-class think tank within a sovereign, mobile-native terminal.

----

-## 2. THE CORE ARCHITECTURE
+## 2. ARCHITECTURAL PILLARS
-TVC utilizes a **Multi-Agent Context-Sharded Consensus (MACSC)** framework to ensure every idea is stress-tested before implementation.
+The TVC framework is built upon three proprietary core technologies:

-* **The PSC (Partner-in-State) Protocol:** Your dedicated "Partner-in-Crime".
-This logic layer acts as the project’s historian and tactical translator, ensuring your intent is never diluted by hardware resets or session drift.
+* **The PSC (Partner-in-State) Protocol:** A dedicated continuity layer that serves as the project’s historian and tactical translator.
+The PSC maintains a lossless connection to the Sovereign IP Vault, ensuring intent persistence and neutralizing session-level context drift.
-* **Axiom Pinning:** We nuke "Logic Fat".
-By pinning foundational truths to the active memory of the forge, the system is prevented from reverting to generic fluff, keeping the focus 100% on your project's baseline.
+* **Axiom Pinning:** A memory-governance methodology that anchors foundational logical truths to the active forge environment.
+This eliminates "logic fat" and prevents the system from reverting to generic baseline outputs, maintaining 100% focus on the Architect’s objectives.
-* **Persistent Project Repository (PPR):** A multi-tier memory system that separates active development from historical audit trails, ensuring a clean workspace and a bulletproof paper trail.
+* **Persistent Project Repository (PPR):** A multi-tier memory architecture (HOT/WARM/COLD) that shards active development from historical audit trails, ensuring a clean microarchitectural workspace and a legally defensible paper trail.

----

-## 3. THE ADVERSARIAL WORKFLOW
+## 3. THE ADVERSARIAL WORKFLOW [PHASE PIPELINE]
-The Coalition operates through a 4-Phase pipeline designed for maximum logic hardening:

-1.  **Inception:** The initialization of the project’s "Gold Manifest"—the locked truth payload that guides the mission.
+Logic hardening is achieved through a deterministic four-phase execution cycle:

+1. **Inception (The Gold Manifest):** Initialization of the locked truth-payload and synchronization of the PSC’s long-term memory bridge.
-2.  **The Forge:** High-intensity node interactions.
-Toggle between "Private Mode" to eliminate groupthink and "Cooperative Mode" for layered, progressive intelligence.
+2. **The Forge (Orchestrated Audit):** High-intensity node interaction.
+Features include "Independent Audit Mode" to eliminate logic groupthink and "Collaborative Synthesis" for progressive intelligence layering.
-3.  **The Workshop:** Active synthesis where intelligence is throttled for efficiency and audited for quality before being integrated into the project history.
-4.  **Implementation:** The final "Gatekeeper" audit.
-If a flaw is detected, the logic is sharded and sent back for immediate refinement.

----
+3. **The Workshop (Synthesis & Hot-Swap):** Active arbitration of node outputs.
+Includes the "Sovereign Override" and "Waterfall Initiation" for hardware-efficient processing.
+4. **Implementation (Final Gatekeeper):** The terminal validation stage.
+Project viability is assessed against the Gold Manifest before final commitment to the IP Vault.

 ## 4. THE SOVEREIGNTY MANIFESTO
-TVC is built on the principle of **Human Volition**.
-The AI is a technical consultant, but the Operator is the Sovereign Arbitrator.
+TVC operates under the principle of **Absolute Human Volition**.
-* **Freedom to Fail:** The system facilitates excellence but never mandates it, respecting the operator's right to take risks and learn through experience.
+* **The AI as Consultant:** All agent nodes function as professional technical advisors.
-* **Respectful Friction:** The AI maps pitfalls and highlights "Fatal Flaws," but final authority rests entirely with the human architect.
+* **Operator Autonomy:** The system maps pitfalls and identifies "Fatal Flaws," but the Architect retains the absolute right to deviate or accept risk as a core feature of the learning and development cycle.

----
+* **Objective Friction:** Critiques are strictly structural and architectural, designed for logic-hardening rather than moral or algorithmic alignment.

-## 5. PROPRIETARY STATUS & LEGAL
+## 5. PROPRIETARY STATUS & INTELLECTUAL PROPERTY
-**THIS IS NOT OPEN SOURCE.** This architecture and the MACSC methodology are the exclusive intellectual property of Alexander Colclough.
-All derivative works are tracked and prior art is established via GPG-signed timestamps.
+This architecture is **NOT OPEN SOURCE**.
+The Volition Coalition, the MACSC methodology, and all associated protocols are the exclusive intellectual property of Alexander Colclough.
+Access is governed by the **Universal Proprietary Architecture License (UPAL) v1.10**.

-**COPYRIGHT (c) 2026 ALEXANDER COLCLOUGH.
-ALL RIGHTS RESERVED.**
+**Copyright © 2026 Alexander Colclough (@Lex-Col).
+All Rights Reserved.**
+**"F SKYNET."**